designerwebhosting/inspirationforchange/_pages/magenta.md

 I feel I will also be more prepared and less anxious about the surgeries I have to have in the future.

 For this I thank you from the depths of my soul.
-Magenta&quot;
+Magenta"